Skip to Content

 Gift opening

-Yup there is a method to this as well.
-Let me back up though.
-Growing up my family distributed everyone’s gifts.
-Then we would all open our gifts at the same time Everyone excited to open their gifts but it was a free for all.
+Yup, there is a method to this as well.
+Let me back up, though.
+Growing up, my family distributed everyone’s gifts.
+Then, we would all open our gifts at the same time.
+Everyone was excited to open their gifts, but it was a free-for-all.

-My husband’s family tradition was everyone sat in a circle and gifts were given to one person at a time.
-In a round table fashion.
-Everyone took turns giving their gifts to each other and the receiver opening for all to see.
+My husband’s family tradition was that everyone sat in a circle, and gifts were given to one person at a time, in a round table fashion.
+Everyone took turns giving their gifts to each other, and the receiver opened them for all to see.

-Everyone does things their own way.
+Everyone does things their way.
 We decided to keep with my husband’s family tradition.

-Even though this was a new concept for me.
-It works really well.
+Even though this was a new concept for me, it worked really well.

-The gift opening time last so much longer.
-And if you are considering this idea.
-Let me just say.
+The gift opening time lasts so much longer.
+And if you are considering this idea, let me just say.

-Have you ever picked out the perfect gift for someone and waited so long to give it to them.
-You give it to them and their expression, words, and tears totally warm your heart.
+Have you ever picked out the perfect gift for someone and waited so long to give it to them?
+When you do, their expression, words, and tears totally warm your heart.

-When everyone is opening gifts at the same time you miss special moments like that.
-Plus the gift opening process is over in 20 mins and Christmas seems to have ended as quickly as it came.
+When everyone is opening gifts at the same time, you miss special moments like that.
+Plus, the gift-opening process is over in 20 minutes, and Christmas seems to have ended as quickly as it came.

 Stockings

-We love stockings and each of our children gets one.
-We fill them with small gifts.
-Some are fun items and some are practical.
+We love stockings, and each of our children gets one.
+We fill them with small gifts, some of which are fun and some of which are practical.

-Stocking stuffers are just made to be equal in the sense that each child gets the same amount of gifts in them.
+Stocking stuffers are just made to be equal because each child gets the same amount of gifts in them.

 Gifts from family members

-We don’t set any limitations on the number of gifts that our children get from family members like their grandparents, aunts and uncles etc.
+We don’t limit the number of gifts that our children receive from family members like their grandparents, aunts, and uncles.

-But what we do as a family is share a text thread each year.
-Typically the thread will consist of the sizes of clothing each child is wearing.
-A couple of ideas that can help family members in their gift ideas.
+But we do, as a family, share a text thread each year.
+Typically, the thread will consist of the sizes of clothing each child is wearing.
+Here are a couple of ideas that can help family members with their gift ideas.

-Again we don’t do Christmas list so my children are never asked “What’s on your Christmas list this year?”
+Again, we don’t do Christmas lists, so my children are never asked, “What’s on your Christmas list this year?”

 Receiving gifts from family members is like a Christmas bonus.